Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Lake Toxaway Hotels on Booking

 Lake Toxaway is a quaint, yet luxurious, mountain town nestled in the southwestern corner of North Carolina, not far from the South Carolina border.
-This mountain retreat has the largest private lake in the state and is one of the more hidden places to visit in North Carolina.
+This mountain retreat has the largest private lake in the state and is one of the more hidden places in North Carolina.

 Downtown Lake Toxaway has charming shops and restaurants as well.
 This is an ideal destination for those seeking a more private, luxury mountain experience.